Obiora Odita: Early years

-Born in Enugu, Odita started out at local club Enugu Rangers, before switching to Udoji United.
-He subsequently moved to Serbia and Montenegro and joined First League side Javor Ivanjica in the 2003 winter transfer window.
+Born in Enugu, Odita started out at his local club Rangers, before switching to Udoji United.
+He was acquired by First League of FR Yugoslavia side Javor Ivanjica during the 2003 winter transfer window.
 Until the end of the 2002–03 season, Odita scored one goal in nine league appearances, as the club suffered relegation to the Second League.
-He stayed there until the 2005 winter transfer window.
+He led them in scoring in the first half of the 2004–05 Second League of Serbia and Montenegro with 10 goals, attracting attention from bigger teams.

 Partizan

 In January 2005, Odita was officially transferred to Partizan, signing a four-year deal.
-He marked his competitive debut by scoring both of his team's goals in a 2–2 draw with Dnipro Dnipropetrovsk in the first leg of the UEFA Cup round of 32.
-In the 2005–06 UEFA Champions League Second qualifying round, Odita scored a screamer to give Partizan a 1–0 win against Sheriff Tiraspol.
-In January 2006, Odita was sent on a six-month loan to Javor Ivanjica.
-He then returned to Partizan and scored 10 league goals from 23 appearances in the 2006–07 season, while often partnering Stevan Jovetić.
+He marked his competitive debut by scoring both of his team's goals in a 2–2 home draw with Dnipro Dnipropetrovsk in the first leg of the UEFA Cup round of 32, as the club went on to win the tie after a 1–0 away win in the return leg.
+With five league goals in the remainder of the 2004–05 season, Odita helped the side win the championship title with an unbeaten record.
+He opened the 2005–06 season by netting both goals in two 1–0 wins over Moldovan champions Sheriff Tiraspol in the UEFA Champions League second qualifying round.
+In January 2006, Odita was sent back to Javor Ivanjica on a six-month loan.
+He subsequently returned to Partizan for the 2006–07 season, forming an attacking partnership with Stevan Jovetić and becoming their joint top scorer in the league with 10 goals.
 In June 2007, Odita moved to the United Arab Emirates and signed a two-year contract with Al Ain.